HongyuSun2004/product_recommendation/README.md

 # product_recommendation
-Use Hadoop MapReduce jobs to analysis log files to provide product recommendation.
+Use Hadoop MapReduce jobs to analysis e-commerce web log files to provide product recommendation.

 ### Recommendation Model
 - One customer could visit multiple products during a visit session.
 - Product co-occurrence measures the frequency with which two products appear close to each other in a customer’s visit session.
 - It provides results for “people who is interested in this, also interested that”.

-### Builds three matrices from web log files:
-* History matrix:  contains the interactions between users and products as a user-by-product binary matrix
-* Co-occurrence matrix:  transforms the history matrix into an product-by-product matrix, recording which product co-occur or appear together in user histories.
-* Indicator matrix: The indicator matrix retains only the anomalous (interesting) co-occurrences that will serve as clues for recommendation.
+### Implementation:

 ![MapReduce Jobs](mapreduce.png?raw=true “MapReduce Jobs“)
+- The first MapReduce Job generates a History matrix which contains the interactions between user visit session and products.
+The input is web log files.
+The output key is a visit session ID, and the value is a list of product IDs visited during the visi session.
+Note: The product list contains the unique products.

+- The second MapReduce Job transforms the history matrix into an product-by-product matrix which stores product pairs co-occur or appear together in multiple users visi session.
+The input is the output of the previous MapReduce Job output.
+The output key is a pair of product IDs, and the value is the co-occur number of the pair of products appear together in multiple user’s visi sessions.

+- The third MapReduce Job generate the indicator matrix which retains only the anomalous (interesting) co-occurrences.
+The indicator matrix will serve as clues for recommendation.
+The input is the output of the previous MapReduce Job output.
+The output key is a product IDs, and the value is a list of products whick can be used as recommendation.
+The production list are ranked by the co-occur number.

 ### How to create your recommendation jar file:
 * Create your LogFileLineParser java class which implements the parser.LogFileLineParser interface.